gsoft-inc/dynamite/README.md

 }
 ```

-No need to worry if you created the resource file as Global Assembly Resources or as content deployed to the SharePoint Root resource folder, the locator will look in both places for you.
+No need to worry if you created the resource file as Global Assembly Resources or as content deployed to the SharePoint Root resource folder: the `ResourceLocator` will look in both places for you.

 ## E) The SharePoint entity binder: easy mappings from entities to SPListItems and back

-Suppose I have some very complex business logic to implement as part of my application.
-In an ideal world, I don't want to mix my business logic with data access code that interacts with SharePoint.
+Suppose we have some very complex business logic to implement as part of my application.
+In an ideal world, we don't want to mix my business logic with data access code that interacts with SharePoint.

-Instead of manipulating objects of type `SPListItem` - which are great as "dictionaries-of-values" -, you would prefer to map them to some business entities which are easier to reason with.
+Instead of manipulating objects of type `SPListItem` - which are great as "dictionaries-of-values" -, we would prefer to map them to some business entities which are easier to reason with.

 For example, lets configure a list that uses our `MyListItem` content type [we intialized above](#c4-add-some-content-types):